IanWhitney/kafka_brownbag/README.md

 For this demo, we're going to create a new topic.
 We want this topic to contain student names.
 Each message will have a key -- the student's emplid -- and their preferred name.

 ```
-docker-compose exec kafka kafka-topics --create --topic names --partitions 1 --replication-factor 1 --if-not-exists --zookeeper localhost:32181
 ```

 We could send data in to this topic as a simple string, using some extra configuration to let us declare our message's key.

 ```
-docker-compose exec kafka kafka-console-producer \n
---broker-list localhost:29092 \n
---topic names \n
---property key.separator=":" \n
---property parse.key=true
 >2411242:Ian Whitney
 ```

-This works, but We hit some problems right away, Consumers want to know the student's first and last name.
+This works, but we hit some problems right away, Consumers want to know the student's first and last name.
 They can _guess_ at it now, but they are frequently wrong.
 Names are hard (see Further Details).

 So, we decide to provide some structure and use JSON.
 Using our same Producer as above: